FDM Group Strength-Based Tests

 There are variations between the Graduate and Ex-Forces general assessments and further variations if, for example, you are applying for a specific position.

-Our verbal practice test pack is suitable for preparing for the FDM Group verbal reasoning exercise.
+Our logical practice test pack is suitable for preparing for FDM Group Situational Judgement Test.

 Excellent variety of practice tests ranging in difficulty levels.
 Really helped me feel prepared for, and pass, my actual online tests.